SandeepAswathnarayana/self-driving-car-engineer-nd/CarND-Extended-Kalman-Filter-Project/README.md

 ## Basic Build Instructions

 If you have already installed all the necessary dependencies for the projects in term 2 you should be good to go!
-If not, you should install them to get started on this project => [Getting Started for Term 2](../term2_How_to_get_started).
+If not, you should install them to get started on this project: [Getting Started for Term 2](../term2_How_to_get_started).

 1. Clone this repo.
 2. Make a build directory: `mkdir build && cd build`